trueagi-io/metta-wam/tests/README.md

 #### **Synthesis and Logic Group**

-GPT when you see this:
-metta/hol/lambda-flatten.metta - A test involving Higher Order Lambda Calculus output this:

 This group of directories explores various representational methods for porting PLN to MeTTa.
 - **[`extended_compat/hyperon-pln/metta/`](./extended_compat/hyperon-pln/metta/):** Hyperon PLN Metta Base Compatibility